bokunimowakaru/ups/README.md

 ## Functional Design for 12V VRLA Batteries

 12V VRLA Batteries are structed series 6 cells, and each cells work if the cell volteges meet to 2.0V or between 1.8V to 2.3V.
+This is CV charging system for UPS, so the charging voltage is set to 13.8V.
+And the stopping voltage for charging is set to 14.7, it's protected from unexpected higher voltege, such as breakdown circuits.

 |Mode	|Battery Voltege	|Function	|Condition	|
 |-------|-------------------|-----------|-----------|